An overview of parquet floors

 Sanding a patterned floor like parquet is a bit different from sanding a regular floor, but it’s nothing to lose sleep over.

-It’s a good idea — but not necessary — to use an orbital sander like the Clarke OBS-18 or a planetary sander like the Lagler Trio because you’ll be going against the grain of the wood, and these machines will reduce the appearance of cross-grain scratches.
+It’s a good idea — but not necessary — to use an orbital sander like the American Sanders OBS-18 or a planetary sander like the Lagler Trio because you’ll be going against the grain of the wood, and these machines will reduce the appearance of cross-grain scratches.

 If you’re just looking at one installation of parquet for now and don’t expect to do too many more in the future, consider renting an orbital sander for the job.
 Make sure you’re getting the best deal possible by reading our blog post on buying vs. renting floor sanders.